wp-plugins/bixt/readme.txt

 == Screenshots ==
-1. JavaScript code used on devcha.com (non-wordpress powered site)
+1. Plugin's Settings and help instructions
+2. Demo on a Static/Simple Page
+3.

 == Upgrade Notice ==
 n/a